 How much is your service?

-The initial examination is free of charge; the follow-up treatments are negotiable and range from $125 to $250.
-You will receive an itemized receipt.
-If you would like to submit the receipt to your insurer—please note—I am an out of network provider for all private insurances, and I do not participate in Medicaid, Medicare, WorkersComp, or No-Fault Insurances.
-If reimbursement is critical to your decision, please clarify your benefits with the insurance company’s representative prior to beginning therapy.
+Please note that I am an out of network provider for all private insurances—and, I do not take part in Medicaid, Medicare, WorkersComp, or No-Fault Insurances.
+If you plan to reimburse your expenses, please clarify your benefits with the insurance company’s representative before beginning therapy.